ITRS-Group/cordial/tools/geneos/README.md

 * Make your life easier; at least the part managing Geneos
 * Help you use automation tools with Geneos

-## Concepts & Terminology

-Many of the terms used in this documentation and in the program itself assumes some familiarity with the Geneos suite of products and this is not always the case, so here are some starting points.
-Many of the key terms have been inherited from earlier systems.

-The specific types supported by this program are details in [Component Types](#component-types) below.

-### Geneos

-[Geneos](https://www.itrsgroup.com/products/geneos) is a suite of software products from [ITRS](https://www.itrsgroup.com/) that provide real-time visibility of I.T. infrastructure and trading environments.
-It uses a three-tier architecture to collect, process and present enriched data to administrators.

-### Components

-A *component* is a type of software package and associated data.
-Each component will typically be a software package from one of the three-tiers mentioned above but can also be a derivative, e.g. a Self-Announcing Netprobe is a component type that abstracts the special configuration of either a vanilla Netprobe or, for example, the Fix Analyser Netprobe.

-### Instances

-An *instance* is an independent copy of a component with a working directory, configuration and other persistent files.
-Instances share read-only package directories for the binaries and other files from the distribution for the specific version being used.

-### Hosts

-*Hosts* are the locations that components are installed and instantiated.
-There is always a *localhost*.

 ## Getting Started

 ### Download the binary